flipacholas/Architecture-of-consoles/articles/wii.Rmd.md

 This one is an interesting bit, the old Gamecube memory layout has been re-arranged and enhanced with the following changes:

-- Splash (24 MB of 1T-SRAM) now resides inside the GPU package, it is now referred to as **MEM1** [@operating_system-memory].
+- Splash (24 MB of 1T-SRAM) now resides inside the Hollywood SoC (explained later) and it is now called **MEM1** [@operating_system-memory].
 - ARAM (16 MB of serial SDRAM) is long **gone**, however...
 - There's a new memory chip, **MEM2**, which includes **64 MB of GDDR3 SDRAM** for general purpose.
   - This type of memory is based on the traditional DDR2 system but revamped with higher bandwidths (~2 times the original transfer rates) and reduced power consumption, which is ideal for GPUs.

 ### Backwards compatibility

-(For now) You can think of this console as a superset of the GameCube and as such, compatibility with the previous generation of games is naturally inherited.
+For now, you can think of this console as a superset of the GameCube and as such, compatibility with the previous generation of games is naturally inherited.
 That being said, in order to make the Wii *fully* backwards compatible, the old set of external ports were brought to the Wii, these include the GameCube controller and memory card ports.
 However, there's a new constraint: The new memory map is incompatible with the old one.
 Thus, a thin 'emulation' layer was implemented in software (more details in the 'I/O' and 'Operating System' section).

 Regarding the GameCube accessories using the Serial/Hi-Speed socket, I'm afraid the Wii didn't include these ports, so those accessories can't be used here.